sk-vojik/Nifty-markets-transactions/README.md

 ```
 {
 	"buyerId": 1,
-	"sellerId": 9,     //---This is equivelant to the userId on the item.
+	"sellerId": 9,     //---This is the userId on the item that's for sale
 	"itemId": 19
 }
 ```